The Water Diviner: Plot

-The film begins in 1919, just after World War I has ended, and centres around Joshua Connor (Russell Crowe), an Australian farmer and water diviner.
-His three sons Arthur (Ryan Corr), Edward (James Fraser), and Henry (Ben O'Toole) served with the Australian and New Zealand Army Corps (ANZAC) during the military campaign in Gallipoli four years previously and are presumed dead.
-After his wife Eliza (Jacqueline McKenzie) commits suicide out of grief, Joshua resolves to bring his sons' bodies home and bury them with their mother.
+The film begins in 1919, just after World War I has ended, and centers around Joshua Connor, an Australian farmer and water diviner.
+His three sons Arthur, Edward, and Henry served with the Australian and New Zealand Army Corps (ANZAC) during the military campaign in Gallipoli four years previously and are presumed dead.
+After his wife Eliza dies by suicide out of grief, Joshua resolves to bring his sons' bodies home and bury them with their mother.

-Joshua travels to Turkey and stays in a hotel in Istanbul run by war-widowed Ayshe (Olga Kurylenko), but is unable to travel to Gallipoli by road.
+He travels to Turkey and stays in a hotel in Istanbul run by war-widowed Ayshe, but is unable to travel to Gallipoli by road.
 Learning the purpose of his journey, Ayshe tells him to bribe a local fisherman to travel to Gallipoli by boat.
 When he arrives, Joshua learns that ANZACs are engaged in a mass burial detail and all civilians are banned.
-Major Hasan (Yılmaz Erdoğan), a Turkish Army officer assisting the ANZACs, persuades the ANZAC captain Lieutenant Colonel Cyril Hughes (Jai Courtney) to prioritize helping Joshua with his search, as the only father to care enough to come all this way to find the fate of his sons.
+Major Hasan, a Turkish Army officer assisting the ANZACs, persuades the ANZAC captain Lieutenant Colonel Cyril Hughes to prioritize helping Joshua with his search, as the only father to care enough to come all this way to find the fate of his sons.
 After finding Edward and Henry's graves, Joshua sees in his dreams that Arthur survives the battle.
 Hasan recognizes Joshua's surname and tells him that Arthur might have been taken prisoner.

 Joshua returns to Istanbul, but fails to find out to which prison camp Arthur was transferred, as many Turkish records have been burned.
 He returns to Ayshe's hotel and learns that she is being pressed to marry her brother-in-law, Omer.
 Their argument becomes heated and Omer retreats when Joshua intervenes.
 Ayshe lashes out, blaming Joshua for making things worse and tells him to leave.
-As Joshua leaves the hotel, Omer and a few of his friends attack him, only to be stopped by Hasan's subordinate, Sergeant Jemal (Cem Yılmaz).
+As Joshua leaves the hotel, Omer and a few of his friends attack him, only to be stopped by Hasan's subordinate, Sergeant Jemal.
 Jemal takes Joshua to Hasan, who explains that the Greeks have invaded and they are going to defend their country as the British are not intervening.
 Joshua decides to travel with Hasan's group, who will pass through the region where his son might be.
 As Joshua returns to the hotel to retrieve his belongings, Ayshe apologizes for her earlier words.